Tsukihimates/Tsukihime-Translation/Editing_Guidelines.md

 For example
    - > "The time is 7:30 AM"
    - > "The time is 6:33 PM"

 ### Ellipses

-- 1) When ellipses are used after a word, leave a space before typing the next word.
+When ellipses are used after a word, leave a space before typing the next word.
 - Example:
-          `Everything suddenly froze in place... etc etc`
+  - > Everything suddenly froze in place... etc etc

-- 2) When ellipses are used at the beginning of a sentence, do not leave a space.
+When ellipses are used at the beginning of a sentence, do not leave a space.
 - Example:
- 		  `...I see`
+ 	- > "...I see"